 This way we spent a lot of time and resources researching the products ourselves, from other users, researchers and product experts in a quest to find the best PEX crimp tool.

-We have gone further and provided a list of 7 PEX crimpers with reviews which we think are the very best in the market today.
+We have gone further and provided a list of 7 best PEX crimp tools with reviews which we think are the very best in the market today.

 Consequently, we have come up with a comprehensive buying guide that should help you avoid any mistakes when making a purchase.